 Regardless of the type of vessel, believe it or not, each can magnify the potter in a different way, and be used for His glory.
 The good vessels to His glory, and the evil vessels again, to His glory through deliverance.

 Romans 9:21 – Hath not the potter power over the clay, of the same lump to make one vessel unto honour, and another unto dishonor?

-Love one another as he loves you.
-All are his.
+The lesson for us is to love one another as He loves us.
+All that is created is His.
 He creates evil and good.
 He is the one controlling all things.
-Rest in his very capable hands.
-Wait on him to reveal your purpose.
-Then walk in it according to his Word that he speaks to you.
+Rest in His very capable hands.
+Wait on Him to reveal your purpose to you.
+Then walk in it according to His Word that He has spoken and that His Spirit continues to speak to you.

 Those who make themselves great will be humbled.

 Before you worry about your neighbor’s vessel, be concerned about your own.
 That isn’t just in the flesh, because nothing we can do can ever make us righteous.
 We need the righteousness of the Lamb of God manifesting in our flesh to be holy.
 We receive Him by repentance and by being willing to allow His Spirit to transform us into His image and likeness.